kolenaIO/kolena/docs/dataset/quickstart.md

 reference model.
 In this example, RetinaFace performs better than the random model over the entire dataset as well as over all test cases we defined earlier.

+!!! tip
+    Use the `Filter Untested Datapoints (or Filter to Intersection)` option to narrow down your metrics to only include datapoints that all selected
+    models have tested on.
+This allows for an apple to apple comparison of metrics.

 <figure markdown>
 ![Comparing Models](../assets/images/quickstart-compare-models.gif#only-dark)
 ![Comparing Models](../assets/images/quickstart-compare-models-light.gif#only-light)